 We did not call this method but it called eventually

 We can delete class attributes and unwanted objects using the del keyword.
-Once you have deleted the object and attribute, they would not be there for use so be careful when you del keyword.
+Once you have deleted the object and attribute, they would not be there for use.
+So be careful when you use the del keyword.

 class My_class: class_attribute_1 = 40 class_attribute_2 = "Hello world" obj_1 = My_class() print(obj_1.class_attribute_1) print("---------------deleting obj_1------------------") del obj_1.class_attribute_1 print(obj_1.class_attribute_1)